Disaster recovery fund has provided $160,000 for local COVID-19 response

-A Dubuque-based disaster recovery fund has provided more than $160,000 to local nonprofit organizations during the COVID-19 pandemic.
+Community Foundation of Greater Dubuque has distributed more than $290,000 in COVID-19 recovery grants as of Tuesday.

-The Greater Dubuque Disaster Recovery Fund has assisted 15 organizations that serve vulnerable residents, according to a press release from the Community Foundation of Greater Dubuque.
+The Greater Dubuque Disaster Recovery Fund has assisted 15 organizations that serve vulnerable residents, according to a press release.

 The foundation launched the relief fund March 17, in partnership with United Way of Dubuque Area Tri-States.

-Two additional grants have been made, with Catholic Charities of the Archdiocese of Dubuque receiving $25,000 and St. Vincent de Paul receiving $10,000.
+Its two most-recent grants were to Catholic Charities of the Archdiocese of Dubuque, receiving $25,000, and St. Vincent de Paul, $10,000.

 The fund has received more than $550,000 in donations.

-Donations may be made by visiting dbqfoundation.org/DRF and organizations may apply for grants by visiting dbqfoundation.org/recoverygrants.
+Donations can be at dbqfoundation.org/DRF, and organizations can apply for grants at dbqfoundation.org/recoverygrants.

-The foundation also granted $3,000 to each of the following organizations to assist with COVID-19 response through its community impact grants program:
+The foundation also has distributed community impact grants to assist with COVID-19 response.

 - Catholic Charities